-The project has received all regulatory approvals required from the Alberta Utilities Commission and Alberta Environment and Sustainable Resource Development (now Alberta Environment and Parks, AEP).
+The project has received all regulatory approvals required from the Alberta Utilities Commission (AUC) and Alberta Environment and Parks (AEP, formerly Alberta Environment and Sustainable Resource Development).

 Will be in two phases with each phase being approximately equal.
 Construction of the first phase of the Project is expected to take three years, with the second phase taking an additional year to complete.

 Capital Power and ENMAX continue to assess the timing for starting work on the Project.
 Continuation and timing of the Project will be further considered once greater certainty exists with respect to the Alberta market transition, and new generation required to balance supply and demand.